Ship Creek (New Zealand): Geography

 Ship Creek is at the northern end of the Haast plain that extends 50 km to Jackson Bay / Okahu.
 The plain has an unusual landform, with long parallel lines of low hills with narrow swales in between.
 In some places, the plain is 10 km wide, with six rows of dunes and swales.
 The landform results from the combined effects of sediment carried to the coast by six large rivers, longshore drift and periodic seismic uplifts.
 The rivers discharging into the Tasman sea in this region of coastline drain from large catchment areas in the Southern Alps, where there is high rainfall and the mountains have high rates of erosion.
 The suspended sediment yield of the Arawhata River has been reported as 7.18 Mt/yr, and the Haast River as 5.93 Mt/yr.
 The total estimated suspended sediment yield from rivers in South Westland is over 50 Mt/yr.
 Longshore drift leads to much of this sediment being deposited along the Haast coastline, forming dunes.
 The Alpine Fault runs along the inland edge of the plain, and the entire area is subject to tectonic uplift during major seismic events.
 Following a major uplift, existing dunes are no longer exposed to the action of the sea, and new dunes begin to form.
 This creates a longitudinal pattern of dunes with low-lying wetlands in between.
 The coastal plain is approximately 6,000 years old.
 The dunes close to the current shoreline have little vegetation, but the older dunes further inland are forested with tall podocarps.
-The swales contain wetland lakes, pakihi and kahikitea swamp forest.
+The swales contain wetland lakes, pakihi and kahikatea swamp forest.